 With a registration of more than 550 attendees, the Institute's inaugural conference exceeded expectations.
 Building Innovation 2013 sessions were often standing room only; meals were sold out; and the hotel room block was full.
 Feedback from attendees was extremely positive.

 The National Institute of Building Sciences will hold its second annual conference, Building Innovation 2014 where we'll explore innovative solutions for Advancing Life-Cycle Performance, next year, January 6-10, 2014.
-To find out more and sign up for updates, visit www.nibs.org/conference2014.
-To learn about sponsorship, exhibitor and advertising opportunities, email email@example.com.
+To learn about sponsorship, exhibitor and advertising opportunities, email firstname.lastname@example.org.